 60% of Net Membership Payments = Your Monthly Referral Earnings

-*Take note this is purely an example.
+*Take note these are purely examples.
 The exact amount a student pays for an annual membership will vary.

 How to Find Your Referral Links

-For step-by-step instructions on how to find either your class or channel referral links, refer to the article Where can I find my referral links?.
+For step-by-step instructions on how to find either your class or general referral links, refer to the article Where can I find my referral links?.

 Tracking Your Referral Earnings

 Your Teacher Stats dashboard shows your total earned revenue since you started teaching on Skillshare.
-Your Referrals dashboard shows details on your referrals, in addition to your channel referral link.
+Your Referrals dashboard shows details on your referrals, in addition to your general referral link.

 Visit Where can I find information on my class performance and earnings? for a detailed breakdown of the information displayed on this dashboard.